 |Proprietary Period||By default, data obtained as part of the Nobeyama 45-m science program are subject to a proprietary period of 18 months starting when all the observations of each project are complete.|

 |Change Request||Major change requests are defined as 1) adding new sources, 2) changing observing lines, and 3) changing mapping areas from the original proposals.
 Change requests are made through the Helpdesk.
-After contact to the Helpdesk, an observer must submit a paper in which reasons are described within 1 page of A4.
-The paper must include a clear description of the proposed change along with a clear, substantive justification for the change.
+After contact with the Helpdesk, an observer must submit a paper in which reasons are described within 1 page of A4.
+The paper must include a clear description of the proposed change, along with a clear, substantive justification for the change.
 The requests will be evaluated by the Time Allocation Committee (TAC) chair and the observatory director and will be approved only if they are fully justified.
 Change requests duplicating against current NRO proposals will not be approved.|

 |Effect by Automotive Millimetre-Wave Radar||Automotive millimetre-wave radar mounted on the car may cause unwanted signals at 76-77 GHz.
 The observatory suggests users avoid RF setting around 76--77 GHz if possible.
 Following pdf files represent the results of test observations of receiving automotive millimetre-wave radar emitted from different types of cars: link1 link2|

 |Re-allocation||Cancelled observing time due to unexpected instrumentation/telescope failure will be re-allocated.
-Observing time surrendered to backup programs due to bad weather also will be compensated.
 Regarding the top-ranked proposals, the observatory intends to compensate as much as possible so that scientific goals can be achieved.|

 |Cooperative Observation||The observatory encourages applicants to study based on observations with the 45-m telescope and the ASTE Telescope and/or the James Clerk Maxwell Telescope (JCMT).|